ark7-technology/model/README.md

 ### Model Metadata

-Once the model is defined, class metadata, field metadata, and model schema are retrievable through `A7Model.getMetadata(ModelClass)`.
+Once a model is defined, class metadata, field metadata, and model schema can be retrieved through `A7Model.getMetadata(ModelClass)`.
 For example:

 ```Typescript
 @A7Model({})